rainydevzz/BasedScript/readme.md

 #### Currently Working

-- variable declarations (strings only)
+- variable declarations (strings and numbers only)
-- printing values (strings and variables only)
+- printing values (strings, numbers, and variables only)

 #### Planned Features